LCA-CI-builds-repair/cloud-init/doc/rtd/reference/datasources/vmware.rst

 ******

-This datasource is for use with systems running on a VMware platform such as vSphere and currently supports the following data transports:
+This datasource is for use with systems running on a VMware platform such as vSphere and currently supports the following data transnon-zero exit code with the error message ``Permission denied``.
+If this should occur, the datasource falls back to using ``vmtoolsd``.

+Instance data and lazy networkss:

 * `Guest OS Customization`_
 * `GuestInfo keys`_